 The shift towards mobile platforms is a strong trend currently and Android is the most widely adopted mobile OS with an estimated market share above 80% in 2014.
 You should naturally test all the apps developed for Android and a large number of open source testing tools and test automation frameworks have been developed to achieve this goal.

 This article presents a list of open source Android testing tools.
 For each tool you will get a small description of its features and pointers to additional resources that discusses the tool more in details.
 Feel free to suggest any additional open source Android software testing framework or resource that you think might be included in this article.
 Tools are listed by alphabetical order.
-A list of open source projects that are not active is also included at the end of the article.
+A list of open source Android testing tools projects that are not active is also included at the end of the article.

 The open source Android software testing tools mentioned in this article are: Android Test Kit, Appium, AssertJ Android, AutomationCore, Barista, calabash-android, Cortado, Green Coffee, Macaca, Magneto, MATE, Mobly, Monkey, Robolectric, RoboSpock, Robotium, UIAutomator, Selendroid, Spoon, Test Butler